Tactical Ninjutsu – Elite Program

 - Delivered in a logically organized, easy to learn teaching format

 - Focused on using reflexive movements and adaptive, natural flow

 - Designed to give you usable, effective skills, quickly

-Force Necessary Tactical Ninjutsu is a comprehensive and practical self-defense system meant for the modern world.
+Tactical Ninjutsu is a comprehensive and practical self-defense system developed by Clint Bodungen meant for the modern world.
 It is not a “new martial art” or “style.”
 It is an Umbrella name that incorporates Southeast Asian and Pacific Archipelago Island arts, Jujutsu, Ninjutsu, Bruce Lee’s Jeet Kune Do (JKD) and W. Hock Hockheim – Force Necessary Close Quarter Combat (CQC) programs including Unarmed, Knife, Stick and Gun.

 Ultimately, Tactical Ninjutsu is just a more modern way of efficiently teaching a comprehensive array of age-old proven self-defense concepts.
 It is the science and physics behind the arts.
 Traditionally, these concepts have generally taken significant time to learn due to the way they have been taught.
 However, backed by modern science and experience, we have developed an effective way to teach them in a fraction of the time, and without being limited by any specific style or set range of techniques.
 Our methods emphasize effectiveness over style, practical mechanics, adaptation, and economy of movement.
 They are easy to retain and recall, even under stress, and, in most cases, do not require the student to press beyond their current physical capabilities.